Cosmetology Course Information

 3. Procedures and Practical Application

-1. Analysis and Basic Color Theory
+1. Basic Color Theory

 2. Supplies and Equipment